 1. DISILLUSIONMENT The end of history has been postponed

 2. WORK When you grow up, you might not have a job

 4. EQUALITY Those who own the data own the future

 5. COMMUNITY Humans have bodies

-6. CIVILISATION There is just one civilisation in the world
+6. CIVILIZATION There is just one civilization in the world

 7. NATIONALISM Global problems need global answers